guidodizi/shrike/docs/compliant_logging/README.md

 ### Prefixing stack trace

-Some configuration options around prefixing the stack trace.
+`shrike` offers some configuration options around prefixing the stack trace.
 You can:

--  customize the prefix and the exception message
+-  customize the prefix and the exception message;
--  keep the original exception message (don't scrub)
+-  keep the original exception message (don't scrub);
 -  pass an allow_list of strings.
 Exception messages will be scrubbed unless the message or the exception type regex match one of the allow_list strings.